MattJColes/nova-workshop/part2-visual-storytelling.md

 ## 🔧 Bedrock Console Setup for Nova Canvas (5 min)

+### Prerequisites
+- Ensure you have requested model access for Amazon Nova Canvas
+- If not, go to "Model access" in the left navigation and request access

 ### Step 1: Navigate to Image Playground
-1. **From your Bedrock dashboard**, click "Playgrounds" in the left sidebar
+1. **From your Bedrock dashboard**, expand "Playgrounds" in the left sidebar
-2. **Select** "Image" playground
+2. **Click** "Image" under Playgrounds
 3. **You should see** a different interface optimized for image generation

 ### Step 2: Select Nova Canvas Model
+1. **In the model provider dropdown**, select "Amazon"
-1. **In the model dropdown**, select "Amazon Nova Canvas"
+2. **In the model dropdown**, select "Amazon Nova Canvas"
-2. **You'll see:**
+3. **You'll see:**
-   - Text prompt input area
+   - Prompt input panel for your text
-   - Image preview/generation area
+   - Generated image display area
-   - Settings panel on the right
+   - Configuration settings on the right
-   - Generated images gallery below
+   - History of generated images below

 ### Step 3: Configure Image Settings
 1. **Image Size**: Select "1024x1024" (perfect for social media)